xzshao/xzshao.github.io/publications.md

 this paper were assessed through comprehensive ablation experiments.
 In terms of time efficiency, ISFormer demonstrated a reduction in MSE and MAE of over 30% compared to the SOTA model in each prediction task.
-**Keywords:** Transformer · Power Forecasting · Autoformer · Time2Vec · Distillation Attention Mechanism
+<br>**Keywords:** Transformer · Power Forecasting · Autoformer · Time2Vec · Distillation Attention Mechanism

 **A Dynamic Cost-Adjusted Adacost Model for Credit Prediction of Smallholder Farmers	(Under Review, Revise)**
 <br>JOURNAL: International Journal of Forecasting,**IF:7.9**,**JCR Q1**